Ed.D., Educational Leadership, Minnesota State University, Mankato

 M.A., English Language and Literature, Texas A&M University, Kingsville

-Antonia Felix is the author of twenty nonfiction books, a novel, short fiction, and drama.
+Antonia Felix is the author of twenty-four nonfiction books, a novel, short fiction, and drama.
 Her biographies of women leaders including Senator Elizabeth Warren, Supreme Court Justice Ruth Bader Ginsburg, Supreme Court Justice Sonia Sotomayor, and Secretary of State Condoleezza Rice have given her opportunities to speak and lecture on women in politics in many venues.
 She has appeared on CNN, MSNBC, FoxNews, SkyNews, NPR, BBC, PBS’s “Washington Journal,” CNN International, and others.
 She is a featured biographer in the award-winning 2010 documentary American Faust: From Condi to Neo-Condi.

 Antonia’s other biographies profile NATO Commander Wesley K. Clark and musical figures Andrea Bocelli, Harry Connick, Jr., and musical savant Tony Deblois, the latter three reflecting her professional background in music.
 She has also ghostwritten fiction and nonfiction titles.

 Her column, Green State, addressed environmental and sustainability issues for the Emporia Gazette in Emporia, Kansas, and was awarded statewide recognition in the 2011 Kansas Press Association Awards of Excellence competition.

 Antonia’s one-act play, LA DIVINA, about opera legend Maria Callas, debuted at Minnesota Concert Opera in 2015 starring soprano/actress Andrea Cianflone.